tringuyenbao/COSC2658_SemB2021_RMIT/README.md

 Solutions for GreedyGnomes problems (find the shortest path that collects the most gold)

-This repo consists of two solutions: Exhaustive Search and Dynamic Programming
+This repo consists of two approaches: Exhaustive Search and Dynamic Programming